stephengold/MonkeyWrench/README.md

 + `git clone https://github.com/KhronosGroup/glTF-Sample-Models.git`
 + `cd ../CompareLoaders`

-Application opens a window and displays status using 4 or 5 lines of text in the upper left corner of the window.
+Application opens a window and displays status using 5 lines of text in the upper left corner of the window.

 <img height="400" src="https://i.imgur.com/bIJ6g78.png"